 - Nike circle scarf

-- Soxxy Nighthawk compression socks (for plane ride)
+- Soxxy Nighthawk compression socks (for the plane ride)

 - Champion sports bra (for hiking)

 I packed for 2 days of sitting on a train.
-I wore my Nike Sweatpants my first day and then these turned into my pajamas.
-The next day on the train I wore loose billowy pants by H&M. I didn’t want to feel constricted while sitting for a long time.
-I always dress in layers and bring a scarf because I never know what the temperatures will be like on a train/plane/etc.
+I wore my Nike Sweatpants my first day and then these turned into my pyjamas.
+The next day on the train I wore loose billowy pants by H&M. Feeling constricted while sitting for a long time didn’t sound like a good plan.
+Dressing in layers and wearing a scarf is something I always do when I travel because I never know what the temperatures will be like on a train/plane/etc.

 I definitely recommend bringing at last 1 layering piece.
 Probably a thermal top.
-I honestly didn’t expect such a drastic weather change of 50 degrees so I was really cold while I was there.
+A drastic weather change of 50 degrees was not expected, so I was really cold while I was in Banff.
 I would bring one of my Uniqlo Heat Tech thermal layers.
 It’s not heavy duty but keeps me warm.